rochana-atapattu/platform-engineering-playbook/docs/README.md

-Certainly!
-Here's a summary of our conversation history along with a complete document as an introduction to platform engineering:

 ## Introduction to Platform Engineering

 The Introduction to Platform Engineering document provides an overview of the platform engineering initiatives within the organization.
 It covers the approach, team structure, roles and responsibilities, goals, milestones, work ethics, and guidelines.